kmahendra999/90DaysOfDevOps/day31/README.md

   enter command

   kubectl create deploy mynewpod --image=nginx:latest

+  or

+  download and keep yaml file in minikube folder.

+  then run kubectl create -f po.yml

+  **If you want to run command from anywhere add path in envirnment variables.
 </pre>

 **Having an issue?
 Don't worry, adding a sample yaml file for pod creation, you can always refer that.**